Nafis71/google_map_practice/README.md

-#This project is done by nafis hasan tonmoy
 # Notice for API

 > This app loads api key from android's local.properties file so that the google map api doesn't get exposed.